Missions to Jupiter

 for you and your students.
 Issues of NESTA's quarterly journal, The Earth Scientist

 are also full of classroom activities on different topics in Earth and space science!

 The rare geometric arrangement of planets Jupiter, Saturn, Uranus, and Neptune in the 1980's made it possible for the Voyager spacecrafts to visit them over a 12 year span instead of the normal 30.
 They...more

 The Galileo spacecraft was launched on October 19, 1989.
 Galileo had two parts: an orbiter and a descent probe that parachuted into Jupiter's atmosphere.
 Galileo's primary mission was to explore the Jovian...more

 Jupiter is the largest planet in our solar system.
 It is also one of the brighter objects in the night sky.
 No one knows for sure who discovered Jupiter, but we know the ancient Greeks named him after...more

-The Galileo spacecraft was launched in October 1989.
-So, Galileo has been in space more than 10 years and it has been orbiting Jupiter for more than five years.
-Galileo is still going strong!
-"We're proud...more
+The Galileo spacecraft was launched in October 1989, aboard the shuttle Atlantis.
+Galileo has been orbiting Jupiter for more than five years and it is still going strong!
+"We're proud that this workhorse...more

 Jupiter has a series of rings circling it!
 Unlike Saturn's rings, which are clearly visible from Earth even through small telescopes, Jupiter's rings are very difficult to see.
 So difficult, in fact, that...more